mbunyan/allotment-management/cases-and-stories/stories-site-owner.md

 ## Role
 Site Owner is:
 - Allotment provider
-    - the organisation that rents out the allotment site to tenants.
+    - the person or organisation that owns land and rents out the allotment site to tenants.
-    - Local authority, parish council, private landowner, allotment association or society Site Owner can also be:
+    - Local authority, parish council, private landowner, allotment association or society
+    - Appoints site manager
+Site Owner can also be:
 - Allotment authority
     - a local council with a statutory provision to provide allotments

-Site Owner (named delegated person(s)) can also be Site Manager
+    - a site manager, (named delegated person(s)) can also be Site Manager

 ## Story lines